clam-project/testfarm/README.md

 Features
 --------

-**TestFarm is suited for projects of volunteer developers so that they can use their own computers as clients.**
+* **TestFarm is suited for projects of volunteer developers so that they can use their own computers as clients.**
-	* Clients do not need to have an fixed IP to be reached, or be connected 24/7.
+	* Clients do not need to have an fixed IP to be reached.
+	* Clients do not need to be connected 24/7.
-	* Clients can control the pace of VCS checks, disable executions at will or explicitly start an execution even with no pending updates.
+	* Clients can control the pace of VCS checks.
+	* Clients can disable executions at will.
+	* Clients can explicitly start an execution even with no pending updates.
+	* Clients can report to a local logger when internet goes down.
 * **Client executions are defined in Python.**
+	* Tasks are sequences of shell commands wrapped in Python code.
-	* Python is a very flexible and easy language
+	* Python provides syntactic sugar and expressiveness to the client definition.
-	* It provides ways of extending the basic features
+	* Python provides ways of extending the off-the-shelf TestFarm features.
+* **Version Control Systems.**
+	* A client can monitor several repositories at once
+	* Supported: Subversion, Git

-* **Supported version control systems:** Git and SVN.
-Extendible via plug-ins.
+	* Extendible to other VCS's via plug-ins
+* **Minimum requirements.**

-* The generated website is pure HTML + CSS + JavaScript pages.
+	* The generated public website is pure HTML + CSS + JavaScript pages.
 	  No server side PHP or Python is needed to visualize it.
-  Server side Python is used to collect and update the website.
+	* Server side Python (wsgi or fastcgi) is used to collect and update the website.
+	* No database is required, it uses file based logs
+* **Collecting time evolving numerical data.**
+	* Numerical data can be collected from the executed commands
+	* Presented at the web site as time plots.
-* Collects stats such as SLOC, number of tests... and present them in a time graph.
+	* Some provided: SLOC, number of tests...
+	* You can define your custom ones.

 Status
 ------